andre487/publish-to-orphan-gh-pages/README.md

 # Publish to orphan GitHub pages branch

-GitHub action for publish generated static content to orphan gh-pages branch
+GitHub action for publish generated static content to orphan GitHub pages branch

+It means that contents of the branch is completely different from the main branch and doesn't have common history with it.
+GitHub pages branch in this scheme contains only static site build content, and some system GitHub files like 'CNAME' (special file for custom domain)

+In publishing process old content of the site having been erased completely (with some reservations) and replaced with a new version, except files and directories that passed in action inputs

 ## Usage